How to Deploy Quorvex AI¶

 |---|---|---|---|

-| Local dev | Solo developer | make dev | Single instance |
+| Docker dev | Main local full-stack development | make dev | Single instance |

-| Docker dev | Team/reproducible | make docker-up | Single instance |
+| Company/server runtime | Company-managed DNS/TLS/nginx in front of Compose | make start | Single instance |

-| Production (Standard) | Small team, VNC | make prod-up | 1 backend + browsers |
+| Repo-managed nginx | Legacy single-host path, guarded | QUORVEX_ENABLE_REPO_NGINX=1 make prod-up | 1 backend + browsers |

 | Production (Workers) | Medium team | make workers-up | N browser containers |

-| Docker Swarm | Enterprise, simpler | make swarm-up | Overlay networking |
+| Docker Swarm | Unsupported experimental path | make swarm-up | Overlay networking |

-| Kubernetes | Enterprise, auto-scale | make k8s-deploy | HPA auto-scaling |
+| Kubernetes | Unsupported experimental path | make k8s-deploy | HPA auto-scaling |

-make dev executes start-ui.sh, which:
+make dev starts:

 Services: